newrelic/newrelic-opentelemetry-examples/other-examples/collector/host-monitoring/README.md

 This example demonstrates monitoring hosts with the [OpenTelemetry collector](https://opentelemetry.io/docs/collector/), using the [host metrics receiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/hostmetricsreceiver) and sending the data to New Relic via OTLP.

+Additionally, it demonstrates correlating APM entities with hosts, using the OpenTelemetry collector to enrich APM OTLP data with host metadata before sending to New Relic via OTLP.

 ## Requirements

 * You need to have a Kubernetes cluster, and the kubectl command-line tool must be configured to communicate with your cluster.
 Docker desktop [includes a standalone Kubernetes server and client](https://docs.docker.com/desktop/kubernetes/) which is useful for local testing.